 In Colorado today, 60% of third graders can’t read at grade level.
 If they don’t read proficiently by the end of third grade, odds are against them for catching up in the future.
 Join Colorado Reading Corps as a tutor and you’ll help students build the skills needed to become successful readers.
-Our tutors support early literacy in either one-on-one settings (Kindergarten through 3rd grade) or by supporting classwide (PreK) to help all students start off strong.
+Our tutors support early literacy in one-on-one settings with Kindergarten through 3rd grade students.

 More About Service

-- K-3 tutors spend 20 minutes per day with each child they are paired with, implementing 10 different literacy-based strategies.
+- Tutors spend 20 minutes per day with each child they are paired with, implementing 10 different literacy-based strategies.

-- Your support helps children start Kindergarten ready to learn, and it provides children with the increased support they need to read on grade level.
+- Your support provides children with the increased support they need to read on grade level.

 - No experience?
 No problem!
 Reading Corps provides comprehensive training in strategies proven to help students learn.

-- Living allowance is $947 per pay period (paid twice per month for a monthly living allowance of $2,500).
+- Living allowance is $1,250 per pay period (paid twice per month for a monthly living allowance of $2,500).

-- Segal Education Award of $2,417.14.
-This is awarded at the end of a successful term of service and can be used to repay student loans or for current or future education.
+- Segal Education Award of $4,826.50 is awarded at the end of a successful term of service and can be used to repay student loans or for current or future education.

 - Mileage reimbursement or bus fare